Plywood is one of the most widely used timber products manufactured from thin sheets of wood veneer.

 The main advantages of such wood-based panel are a light weight and, at the same time, a very good mechanical strength.

-CARB (California Air Resources Board) is a department within the cabinet-level California Environmental Protection Agency and consists of the Motor Vehicle Pollution Control Board and the Bureau of Air Sanitation.
+CARB (California Air Resources Board) was established in 1967 as a department within the cabinet-level California Environmental Protection Agency and consists of the Motor Vehicle Pollution Control Board and the Bureau of Air Sanitation.

-- It prohibits the placing on the EU market for the first time of illegally harvested timber and products derived from such timber;
+- prohibition of placing on the EU market for the first time illegally harvested timber and timber products

 The Egyptians were the first who thought about sticking several thinner layers of wood together to make one thick layer.
 Around 3500 B.C. they did it gluing thin layers of wood over low quality wood and invented the prototype of plywood.
 Immanuel Nobel, father of Alfred Nobel (the founder of Nobel Prize) is considered the inventor of plywood.
 Nobel found out that several thinner layers of wood bonded together would be stronger than one thick layer